autogluon/autogluon-bench/README.md

 agbench run /path/to/cloud_config_file
 ```

 This command automatically sets up an AWS Batch environment using instance specifications defined in the [cloud config files](https://github.com/autogluon/autogluon-bench/tree/master/sample_configs).
 It also creates a lambda function named with your chosen `LAMBDA_FUNCTION_NAME`.
-This lambda function is automatically invoked with the cloud config file you provided, submitting multiple AWS Batch jobs to the job queue (named with the `PREFIX` you provided).
+This lambda function is automatically invoked with the cloud config file you provided, submitting a single AWS Batch job or a parent job for [Array jobs](https://docs.aws.amazon.com/batch/latest/userguide/array_jobs.html) to the job queue (named with the `PREFIX` you provided).

-In order for the Lambda function to submit multiple jobs simultaneously, you need to specify a list of values for each module-specific key.
-Each combination of configurations is saved and uploaded to your specified `METRICS_BUCKET` in S3, stored under `S3://{METRICS_BUCKET}/configs/{BENCHMARK_NAME}_{timestamp}/{BENCHMARK_NAME}_split_{UID}.yaml`.
+In order for the Lambda function to submit multiple Array child jobs simultaneously, you need to specify a list of values for each module-specific key.
+Each combination of configurations is saved and uploaded to your specified `METRICS_BUCKET` in S3, stored under `S3://{METRICS_BUCKET}/configs/{module}/{BENCHMARK_NAME}_{timestamp}/{BENCHMARK_NAME}_split_{UID}.yaml`.
 Here, `UID` is a unique ID assigned to the split.

-The AWS infrastructure configurations and submitted job IDs are saved locally at `{WORKING_DIR}/{root_dir}/{module}/{benchmark_name}_{timestamp}/aws_configs.yaml`.
+The AWS infrastructure configurations and submitted job ID is saved locally at `{WORKING_DIR}/{root_dir}/{module}/{benchmark_name}_{timestamp}/aws_configs.yaml`.
 You can use this file to check the job status at any time:

 ```bash
 agbench get-job-status --config-file /path/to/aws_configs.yaml